MichaelJHla/Rivernet/Doc/UserDocumentation.md

 *Editing Data:*

 To edit jar number data, begin by pushing the “Edit Data” button from the homepage, or from the quality page.
-Here you can go through and see recently summited jar data.
-Find the jar data you want to edit, and change the field(s) needed.
-Once editing is finished, click the submit data button to save your changes to the database.
+Use the dropdown menu to select the jar you want to edit, then enter the correct date associated with that jar and push the view jar data button.
+Here you can go through and see recently summited jar data, edit, and change the field(s) needed.
+Once editing is finished, click the submit edit button to save your changes to the database.
+If all of your jar data is correct, you can push the upload all data button to submit all your jars to the final database.
+Jars cannot be changed when this button is pushed so make sure they’re all correct!

 ### Report a bug